gyminsight/gi-engineering-interview-tests/BackendDeveloperTest1/README.md

 # Instructions
+For this project, you'll want Visual Studio Code (or full Visual Studio, if you have it) and Postman.

+You should fork the project to your own Github account, and perform the changes/additions on that fork.

+Once completed, you can initiate a pull request back to this repository.
+We will then setup a follow-up video interview to screen-share the project, and review your changes with you.

 ## Overview
-This project provides the skeleton of a Gym management REST web application using SQLite and Dapper.
+This project provides the skeleton of a "Gym Management" REST web application using SQLite and Dapper.
 The database is prepopulated with the following entities:
 * __location__ - A table containing gym locations.
 * __account__ - A table containing gym membership accounts.
 There is a many-to-one relationship between accounts and locations.
 * __member__ - A table containing the members of accounts.
 There is a many-to-one relationship between members and accounts.